hwayne/hacker-test-history/README.md

 ####  0019 Can you recite Jabberwocky?

 The [Jabberwocky](http://www.jabberwocky.com/carroll/jabber/jabberwocky.html) is a famous nonsense poem by Lewis Carroll.
 Most of the words are made up.

+#### 00B0 Do you have a copy of Dec Wars??

+[DEC Wars](https://www.netfunny.com/rhf/jokes/87/14917.9.html) was a [DEC](https://en.wikipedia.org/wiki/Digital_Equipment_Corporation)-themed parody of Star Wars.
+It was posted on USENET, in various groups, in 1983, and was written by Alan Hastings, Steve Tarr, Dave Borman and Barak Pearlmutter.